-How Does the Flange Rating Work?
+How Flange Rating Works

 In the oil, gas, and petrochemical industries, it’s important to make sure that the flanges can handle the pressures and temperatures they’re put through.
 The size of the flanges is important, but the rating is also important.
 So, choosing a flange with the right rating makes sure it can handle the stresses of working at different temperatures.